Retirement Topics - Prohibited Transactions

 Prohibited transactions generally include the following transactions:

-Exemption.
 The law exempts some transactions from being prohibited transactions.
-For example, if you are a disqualified person and receive any benefit to which you are entitled as a plan participant or beneficiary (such as a participant loan), it is not considered to be a prohibited transaction.
+For example, if you are a disqualified person and receive any benefit to which you are entitled as a plan participant or beneficiary (such as a participant loan), this is not considered a prohibited transaction.
 However, the benefit must be on the same terms as for all other participants and beneficiaries.

 Disqualified persons include the IRA owner’s fiduciary and members of his or her family (spouse, ancestor, lineal descendant, and any spouse of a lineal descendant).

-The following are examples of prohibited transactions with a traditional IRA.
+The following are examples of possible prohibited transactions with an IRA.